Quantum-selected configuration interaction with time-evolved state: Introduction

 In this study, we propose to use the time evolution operator acting on a suitable initial state as an input state preparation method for QSCI that does not require optimization.
-In quantum chemical systems, a natural choice for the initial state is the Hartree-Fock state.
-The time evolution then involves a superposition of powers of the Hamiltonian $\hat{H}$ acting on the Hartree-Fock state.
-The intuitive reason for adopting this method is that electronically excited states (over the Hartree-Fock state) will be generated by such powers with Born probabilities related to the matrix elements of the Hamiltonian between the Hartree-Fock state and electronically excited states.
+The time-evolution involves a superposition of powers of the Hamiltonian $\hat{H}$ acting on the initial state.
+The intuitive reason for adopting this method is that electronically excited states (over the initial state) will be generated by such powers with Born probabilities related to the matrix elements of the Hamiltonian between the initial state and electronically excited states.
 The use of the time evolution is similar to the Quantum Krylov method~\cite{parrish2019quantum,Stair2020}, where the time-evolved states themselves define the subspace for classical diagonalization and components of the subspace Hamiltonian are evaluated by quantum computers, but in our proposal the subspace is constructed based on the measurement results of the time-evolved state and components of the subspace Hamiltonian are calculated by classical computers.
 We apply our method to the problem of finding the ground state of the electronic Hamiltonian for small molecules, and discuss its energy accuracy, required classical resources and optimal time-evolved states.
 We also estimate the number of gates and classical resources needed to run the proposed method on large molecules.
-While working on the final stages of this manuscript, Sugisaki \textit{et al.} independently posted a manuscript to arXiv~\cite{sugisaki2024}, which utilizes the same idea of using the time-evolved state as an input of QSCI.
-We describe the details of their study and compare with ours in the ``Note added" section in the last part of this manuscript.

 This paper is organized as follows.
 In Section \ref{sec:ReviewofQSCI} we review the original QSCI proposal introducing the basic framework required for any QSCI-based proposal.
 In section \ref{sec:proposal} we outline the proposal of this paper which we name Time-Evolved QSCI (TE-QSCI).
 This includes a practical description of the algorithm and a theoretical motivation.
-In Section~\ref{sec:numerical results}, we provide a variety of numerical evidence for the utility of TE-QSCI using \ce{N2}, \ce{NH3} and hydrogen chains.
+In Section~\ref{sec:numerical results}, we provide a variety of numerical evidence for the utility of TE-QSCI using a variety of smaller molecules and hydrogen chains.
 Finally we discuss the prospects of the method and potential future directions in Section~\ref{sec:discsussion}.